vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_05-individual-enrollment-of-device-in-dps.md

 1. While the Azure resources are being created, open a text editor tool (Notepad is accessible from the **Start** menu, under **Windows Accessories**).

-    You will be using the text editor to store some configuration values associated with the Azure resources.
+    > **NOTE**: You will be using the text editor to store some configuration values associated with your Azure resources.

 1. In your text editor, enter the following text labels: